FlareTiming/flaretiming/www-hakyll/about.rst

 ---
-This website **flaretiming.com** is a place for publishing the results of scoring competitions with a suite of command line apps, collectively called flare-timing.
+This website **flaretiming.com** is a place for publishing the results of scoring competitions with a suite of command line apps, collectively called flare-timing_.

 FS_ is the official software for scoring competitions.
 This involves collecting inputs, scoring and producing :code:`*.html` artefacts that can be pushed to a web server to publish the results.
 For recording inputs FS has forms for setting up the competition parameters and registering pilots.
 These are saved to the :code:`*.fsdb` file.
-When pilots download their track logs after a flight, FS copies these `*.kml` and :code:`*.igc` files to disk and saves the relative file location in the *.fsdb associating it with pilot and task.
+When pilots download their track logs after a flight, FS copies these `*.kml` and :code:`*.igc` files to disk and saves the relative file location in the :code:`*.fsdb` associating it with pilot and task.
 When FS does the scoring, the results are also written to the :code:`*.fsdb` file.

-The apps of flare-timing_ when run in sequence are a reference implementation of GAP.
+The apps of flare-timing when run in sequence are a reference implementation of GAP.
 Scoring starts with taking as inputs the :code:`*.fsdb`, :code:`*.kml` and :code:`*.igc` saved by FS.